sikopet/blog/login-scripts.md

   </tr>
 </table>

- * login shell - a shell started by the `login` program or a remote login server such as SSH
+ * login shell -- a shell started by the `login` program or a remote login server such as SSH
- * non-login shell - ex. inside an X-based terminal
+ * non-login shell -- ex. inside an X-based terminal

+Creating a symlink between `~/.bashrc` and `~/.bash_profile` will ensure that the same startup scripts run for both login and non-login sessions.
+Debian's `~/.profile` sources `~/.bashrc`, which has the same effect.